Seducing Sofia (Bulgaria)

 In Sofia I got laid more, got paid more, established better friendships and am leaving with more good memories and lessons learned than the previous cities I spent equal time in.
 As opposed to crediting this too Sofia itself (herself?) or some unquantifiable metaphysical influence or self help principle, I know exactly why my time there was so productive in all the dimensions that are important to me.
 I No Fabbed and No Boozed the majority of my time there, I completed 30 Days of No Fap and 90 Days of No Booze. abstaining from these two vices simultaneously really is a synergistic lifehack for productivity and happiness.
 For a man these two habits really are symbiotic; when I’m No Fapping I’m way more motivated to go out, make friends and meet girls but No Fapping for this long requires serious discipline that is all but impossible if you are a even a moderate social drinker.

-Bulgarian women are aesthetically a whole lot closer to my fantasy girl; they are curvier and darker than Ukrainians yet refreshingly elegant and put together compared to the frumpilicious Romanians.
-A bŭlgarski trotting down the avenue in her heels, form fitting jeans and fashionable scarf could be easily confused for a light skinned Colombiana, until she opened her mouth and spoke quite competent English.
+Bulgarian women are aesthetically a whole lot closer to my fantasy girl; they are curvier and a little darker than Ukrainians yet refreshingly elegant and well put together compared to the frumpilicious Romanians.
+A bŭlgarski trotting down the avenue in her heels, form fitting jeans and fashionable scarf could easily be confused for a light skinned Colombiana, until she opened her mouth and spoke quite competent English.

 - They speak English well.

-- Are eager to discuss their careers and politics.
+- Most of them attend college and are eager to discuss their careers and politics.

 - I don’t meet a lot of married young women as I have elsewhere in Eastern Europe.